 When using the RealTime Optimization Pack, the RealTime Media Engine runs on the user device.
 The RealTime Media Engine performs signaling and media transmission.
 There is an easy way to understand which ports are used by the RealTime Media Engine for supporting external users.
 Equate running the RealTime Media Engine with running the Microsoft Skype for Business client locally on the user device.
 The difference is Citrix Virtual Apps and Desktops host the UI and business logic layers.
 Understanding that the media engine is running on the remote endpoint clarifies the port requirements.

 External users outside of the corporate firewall connect to the Skype for Business Edge Server or Lync Edge Server.
 The Edge Server is a component of Skype for Business or Lync Server infrastructure.
 Install it on a dual-homed server in the DMZ having connections to both the internet and to the intranet.
-For more information, see Citrix Knowledge Center article https://support.citrix.com/article/CTX201116 and Microsoft articles https://technet.microsoft.com/en-us/library/mt346415.aspx and https://technet.microsoft.com/EN-US/library/mt346416.aspx.
+For more information, see https://support.citrix.com/article/CTX201116,https://docs.microsoft.com/en-us/skypeforbusiness/plan-your-deployment/edge-server-deployments/edge-environmental-requirements?redirectedfrom=MSDN, and https://docs.microsoft.com/en-us/skypeforbusiness/plan-your-deployment/edge-server-deployments/scenarios?redirectedfrom=MSDN.